• Skip to primary navigation

 • Drain and rinse your canned beans and add them to a bowl.
 Set aside.

-• Grab a small bowl and add your vegan Worcestershire sauce, unsulphured molasses, brown sugar, ketchup, yellow mustard, and barbeque sauce in a bowl and mix until fully combined.
+• Grab a small bowl and add your vegan Worcestershire sauce, unsulphured molasses, alternative brown sugar, regular light brown sugar, ketchup, mustard BBQ sauce, and vegan BBQ sauce in a bowl and mix until fully combined.
 Adjust seasonings to your liking.

-• Press the saute method.
-Your temperature will automatically be on high.
-Set your temperature to medium high by pressing the down arrow.
+• In your pressure cooker, press the saute button and set your temperature to medium high.
 Then press start and allow your oil to heat up.

 Stove Top Directions

 • Follow steps 1 and 2 as stated above.
-Grab a large pot, add oil, and place over medium high heat.
-Allow oil to heat up for a 60 seconds.
+Then, in a medium to large pot, heat your oil over medium high heat.
+Add your chopped onions and garlic and sauté for about 3 to 5 minutes.

 Video